ProxyOS/documentation/source/languages.rst

 ----------------------------------------------

-For simplicity and avoid to much work when a new peripheral will be ported to the project, core will be coded in C++ and automatic an binder for other languages will be develop for supported languages.
+For simplicity and avoid to much work when a new peripheral will be ported to the project, core will be coded in C++ and automatic an binder for other languages will be developped for supported languages.
 This will ensure coherent API between the different ports of each language.

 .. index:: Language automatic binding